pete4abw/lrzip-fe/README.md

 **lrzip.conf** file exists, its options will be silently used unless overridden by current option choices.

-lrzip-fe does not execute the lrzip program (yet), merely constructs a command line that may be copied and used.
+lrzip-fe can execute lrzip or tar with lrzip from any of the top level menus.
+It also incrementally creates an lrzip command line and one with tar as well. lrzip output is contained in a window.
+**No error checking is done on the command line**.
+If a file does not exist, or a command is not fully constructed, either `lrzip` or `tar` will return an error.
 Hopefully, lrzip-fe will enhance your usage and understanding of lrzip.

-As options are selected, the current command line is shown at the top of the screen using dialog's --backtitle.
+As options are selected, the current command line for both `lrzip` and `tar` are shown at the top of the screen using dialog's --backtitle.

 Long Options lrzip backtitle.
 ![Backtitle showing lrzip-fe.sh long command line](screenshots/15-command-line-backtitle-long.jpg)